gsobell/gsobell.github.io/content/about.md

 ---
 menu: about
 ---
 I live in Jerusalem with my wife Pearl, and our _Schefflera arboricola_, Stephanie.
-We recently discovered we have a jumping spider.
-His name is Phillip.
+We had a jumping spider named Phillip who used to live on our spider plant.

 ---